 - Education: Applicants must have a high school diploma or equivalent.

 CBISTs are approved to provide official ACBIS training to CBIS candidates.
 CBISTs must demonstrate advanced skills in brain injury and must provide documentation that those skills are being maintained through continuing education.
 To be certified, all eligible candidates must do the following:

 - Submit all necessary application materials

 - Pass the CBIS exam

-- Attend one training session via telephone
+- Attend one training session via webinar

 Minimum of bachelors degree from an accredited four-year institution

 Must demonstrate a minimum of five years experience in the field of brain injury, in one or more of the following ways: